AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 > [!QUOTE] Strong start
 > While enjoying breakfast in your bastion within the Circlet Walk, a sending crystal in the wall glows turquoise and Iwo's voice emanates from it.
 >
 > "Greetings, operatives.
 An ancient artifact on loan from the Bright Queen was recently stolen from J'mon Sa Ord.
 We believe the artifact to be in the possession of master thief [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv).
 The Cobalt Soul has been tasked with recovering the artifact discreetly, and we find value in allying with the Veil for this purpose.
-This quest, should you choose to undertake it, requires you to infiltrate Vidorant's vault and recover the artifact.
-Start by meeting with [[Ilena|Ilena Hapayhari]] in the Step Aside tavern.
+This quest, should you choose to undertake it, requires you to infiltrate Vidorant's vault and recover the artifact."
+>
+> "Start by meeting with [[Ilena|Ilena Hapayhari]] in the Step Aside tavern - tell the barkeep "pardon my steps as I pass through" to gain access to the back room.
 Good luck, operatives."

 ##  Outline potential scenes